Cliffback/rust-plugin-builder-docker/README.md

 # rust-plugin-builder-docker
 Docker image to build Rust plugins for either aarch64 or x86_64.

-This was created to get Rust plugin binaries for use in Docker containers when built on non-linux systems, in my case macOS.
-I needed linux binaries, and could only find the source/
+This was created to get Rust plugin binaries for use in prebuilt Docker containers depending on external binaries when run on non-linux systems, in my case macOS.
+I needed linux binaries, and could only find the source for the binaries I needed, so I created this Dockerfile to compile the binaries I needed.

 ## Usage
 Run the following commands to build the image for your target architecture, and the cargo plugins you want.